civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(4)** Paragraphs 55.1(3)(j) and (k) of the French version of the Act are replaced by the following:

-    le nom de toute personne ou entité visée à l'alinéa a) que le Centre soupçonne, pour des motifs raisonnables, de diriger, directement ou indirectement, l'opération financière **effectuée ou tentée**, l'importation ou l'exportation;
+    le nom de toute personne ou entité visée à l'alinéa a) que le Centre soupçonne, pour des motifs raisonnables, de diriger, directement ou indirectement, l'opération financière effectuée ou tentée, l'importation ou l'exportation;

-    les motifs sur lesquels une personne ou entité s'est fondée pour faire une déclaration visée à l'article 7 concernant l'opération financière **effectuée ou tentée** et toute mesure qu'elle a prise sur la base des soupçons qui l'ont menée à faire la déclaration;
+    les motifs sur lesquels une personne ou entité s'est fondée pour faire une déclaration visée à l'article 7 concernant l'opération financière effectuée ou tentée et toute mesure qu'elle a prise sur la base des soupçons qui l'ont menée à faire la déclaration;

   **(5)** Paragraph 55.1(3)(n) of the French version of the Act is replaced by the following:

-    les indices de toute infraction de recyclage des produits de la criminalité, d'infraction de financement des activités terroristes ou de menaces envers la sécurité du Canada entachant l'opération financière **effectuée ou tentée**, l'importation ou l'exportation;
+    les indices de toute infraction de recyclage des produits de la criminalité, d'infraction de financement des activités terroristes ou de menaces envers la sécurité du Canada entachant l'opération financière effectuée ou tentée, l'importation ou l'exportation;

   **(6)** Paragraph 55.1(3)(p) of the French version of the Act is replaced by the following:

-    lorsqu'il s'agit d'un télévirement au sens du `Règlement sur le recyclage des produits de la criminalité et le financement des activités terroristes`, les renseignements relatifs à **l'**opération financière contenus dans une déclaration visée à l'article 9 s'ils sont des précisions relatives au paiement au client bénéficiaire, au sens donné à ce terme par la Society for Worldwide Interbank Financial Telecommunication;
+    lorsqu'il s'agit d'un télévirement au sens du `Règlement sur le recyclage des produits de la criminalité et le financement des activités terroristes`, les renseignements relatifs à l'opération financière contenus dans une déclaration visée à l'article 9 s'ils sont des précisions relatives au paiement au client bénéficiaire, au sens donné à ce terme par la Society for Worldwide Interbank Financial Telecommunication;

   **(7)** Paragraphs 55.1(3)(r) and (s) of the Act are replaced by the following:

-    **if an entity** referred to in paragraph (a) **is** a trust, the name, address, electronic mail address and telephone number of every trustee and every known beneficiary and settlor of **the trust**;
+    if an entity referred to in paragraph (a) is a trust, the name, address, electronic mail address and telephone number of every trustee and every known beneficiary and settlor of the trust;

-    the name, address, electronic mail address and telephone number of each person who owns or controls, directly or indirectly, 25% or more of an entity referred to in paragraph (a), other than a trust, **unless the trust is widely held or publicly traded**; and
+    the name, address, electronic mail address and telephone number of each person who owns or controls, directly or indirectly, 25% or more of an entity referred to in paragraph (a), other than a trust, unless the trust is widely held or publicly traded; and

 ### Section 170

   **(1)** Paragraph 56.1(5)(a) of the French version of the Act is replaced by the following:

-    le nom de toute personne ou entité qui participe à l'opération financière **effectuée ou tentée**, à l'importation ou à l'exportation ou de toute personne ou entité agissant pour son compte, ainsi que le **genre** et la profession, le métier ou l'entreprise de ces personnes et l'entreprise de ces entités;
+    le nom de toute personne ou entité qui participe à l'opération financière effectuée ou tentée, à l'importation ou à l'exportation ou de toute personne ou entité agissant pour son compte, ainsi que le genre et la profession, le métier ou l'entreprise de ces personnes et l'entreprise de ces entités;

   **(2)** Paragraphs 56.1(5)(b) to (d) of the Act are replaced by the following:

-    the name and address of the place of business where the transaction **or attempted transaction** occurred or the address of the customs office where the importation or exportation occurred, and the date the transaction, **attempted transaction**, importation or exportation occurred;
+    the name and address of the place of business where the transaction or attempted transaction occurred or the address of the customs office where the importation or exportation occurred, and the date the transaction, attempted transaction, importation or exportation occurred;

-    the amount and type of currency or monetary instruments involved or, in the case of a transaction **or attempted transaction**, if no currency or monetary instruments are involved, the value of the transaction **or attempted transaction** or the value of the funds that are the subject of the transaction **or attempted transaction**;
+    the amount and type of currency or monetary instruments involved or, in the case of a transaction or attempted transaction, if no currency or monetary instruments are involved, the value of the transaction or attempted transaction or the value of the funds that are the subject of the transaction or attempted transaction;

-    in the case of a transaction **or attempted transaction**, the transaction number and the account number;
+    in the case of a transaction or attempted transaction, the transaction number and the account number;

     in the case of a transaction or attempted transaction involving virtual currency, transaction identifiers, including sending and receiving addresses;